lazopm/ezpz/README.md

 - [ ] add hooks for middleware stuff like browser affixing etc

 ## Modules
-all modules come with a default value scale, most are  units are rem if you pass in a number it will use the scale, if you pass in a string it will use it as value `padding(2) => padding: .5rem`
+all modules come with a default value scale, rem is the preferred unit

+if you pass in a number it will compute from the scale, if you pass in a string it will use it as-is:
+`padding(2)       => padding: .5rem`
-`padding('123px') => padding 123px`
+`padding('123px') => padding: 123px`

 ### padding
 `padding(1)`